Wynnstay

 Wynnstay is a country house within an important landscaped park 1.3 km (0.75 miles) south-east of Ruabon, near Wrexham, Wales.
 Wynnstay, previously Watstay, is a famous estate and the family seat of the Williams-Wynn baronets.
 The house was sold in 1948 and is under private ownership as of 2000.
+It has subsequently been subdivided into smaller residential units.